-With an area of 9.6 million square kilometers and a coastline of 18,000 kilometers, its shape on the map is like a rooster.
+China has an area of 9.6 mill km2 and its coastline spans about 18,000 kilometers.
+If you look at a map the shape of the country resembles that of a rooster.
 It reaches Mohe in Heilongjiang Province as its northern end, Zengmu Ansha (or James Shoal) to the south, Pamirs to the west, and expands to the eastern border at the conjunction of the Heilongjiang (Amur) River and the Wusuli (Ussuri) River, spanning about 50 degrees of latitude and 62 degrees of longitude.

-Although the physical features are as described, people tend to divide China into four regions, that is, the North, South, Northwest and the Qinghai-Tibetan areas.
-Because of geographical differences, residents of each region have distinctive life styles and customs.
+It is common to divide China into four regions: North, Northwest, South, and the Qinghai-Tibetan areas.
+Because of geographical differences, residents of each region have distinctive lifestyles and customs.

 China has numerous rivers and lakes.
 According to statistics, more than 50,000 rivers have drainage areas that exceed 100 square kilometers.
 More than 1,500 rivers exceed 1,000 square kilometers.
 These rivers can also be classified as exterior and interior rivers.
 The Yangtze, the longest in China and even in Asia, is the third-longest in the world.
 The Yellow River, “Mother River of the Chinese People” is just behind the Yangtze.
 Both of these rivers flow into the Pacific Ocean.
 The Yarlung Zangbo River belongs to the Indian Ocean water system, and the Irtysh River to the Arctic Ocean.
 On the other side, the interior rivers drain less area than the exterior ones.